bxparks/AceTime/USER_GUIDE.md

 }
 ```

-See [examples/ListZones](examples/ListZones)) for more details.
+See [examples/ListZones](examples/ListZones) for more details.

-The calling code does not need to sort the entire collection of zones.
-It can
+The calling code can choose to sort only a subset of the zones registered into
-choose to sort only a subset of zones.
-In the following example, 4 zone ids are
+the `ZoneManager`.
+In the following example, 4 zone ids are placed into an array
-placed into an array of 4 slots, and sorted by offset and name:
+of 4 slots, then sorted by offset and name:

 ```C++
 #include <AceTime.h>